riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 recommendations stay the same.
 Maybe there will come a time when that becomes a problem.

-1:15:00: Male board member: there is a number of things GW could do that would be extensions of what they're doing currently.
+1:15:00: Male board member: There are a number of things GW could do that would be extensions of what they're doing currently.

-1:15:50: Holden: I think there's a few different paths. keep doing what it's doing? or do more outreach? or find ways to have more top charities (not holden's favorite)? favorite: try to seed the next top charities. that's what we're doing with GW experimental work.
+1:15:50: Holden: I think there's a few different paths for what GW does in the next few years.
+Keep doing what it's doing?
+Or do more advocacy, consulting, or outreach?
+Or find ways to have more top charities (not Holden's favorite)?
+Favorite: try to seed the next top charities.
+That's what we're doing with GW experimental work.

-1:16:55: givewell labs is dead → open phil.
+1:16:55: GiveWell labs is dead → Open Phil.

-1:17:15: elie: givewell experimental: could fund startups, could fund RCTs, etc., but with the goal of getting a new GW top charity.
+1:17:15: Elie: GiveWell experimental: could fund startups monitoring, RCTs, etc., but with the goal of getting a new GW top charity.
+Could live in Open Phil long term.

-1:23:15: comments on which of the "four paths" for GW are best?
+1:23:22: Holden: Comments on which of the "four paths" for GW are best?

-1:24:14: any competitors to GW from outside?
+1:24:14: Male board member: Any competitors to GW from outside?
 I know there are a few that "feed on" what GW is doing.

-No, there aren't.
+1:24:27: Elie: No, not really.

-1:24:51: Dean Karlan et al have deep dives in organizations and asks similar questions, but not as deep as GW, and not clear it will lead to recs for donors. slogan on their website: [something].
-Impact Matters. but they give recs based on what you already want (?). (–1:26:30)
+1:24:51: Elie, on Impact Matters: Dean Karlan et al have deep dives on organizations and ask similar questions, but not as deep as GW, and not clear it will lead to recommendations for donors.

+1:25:37: Holden: Slogan on their website: "Choose a cause with your heart, then give with your head."
+So it's like 31 flavors.
+Between Charity Navigator and GiveWell. but they give recs based on what you already want (?). (–1:26:30)

 1:27:27: holden has been the main blogger for the past 10 years, so now that he's working on open phil, getting some of the other staff to replace him has